53rd Annual Summer Show

 - An artists’ reception will be held on Saturday, July 14, from 6 p.m. to 9 p.m.
 Awards will be presented at 7 p.m.

-- A closing event will be held Saturday, August 18, from 6 p.m. to 9 p.m. during Covington White Linen for Public Art.
+- The closing event continue from 6 p.m. to 9 p.m. during Covington White Linen for Public Art.

 - The exhibition is free and open to the public.